strangelove-ventures/oss-repo-template-golang/docs/SETTINGS.md

 - Enable require a pull request before merging
 - Enable require approvals with at least 1 approval needed before merging
 - Enable require review from Code Owners
-- Enable require status checks to pass before merging
+- Enable require status checks to pass before merging with the following CI actions being required:
+  - Lint PR titles to validate they follow conventional commit format
-  - TODO: Fill out this section with all status checks that should be required
+  - golangci-lint should be passing
-  - This will have a list of all CI actions that MUST pass in order for a PR to be merged.
-  - A conversation should be had with the team to determine what these checks should be before accepting this doc.
+  - All unit, integration, and e2e tests are passing
+  - Codebase is compiling from the branch used in the PR
+- The following CI actions should run on every PR but should not be required status checks before merging:
+  - Markdown link checker
+  - CodeQL analysis
+  - Spell checker
 - Enable require branches to be up-to-date before merging
 - Enable do not allow bypassing the above settings